 Rather than covering some topics once and letting them disappear into the archives of our blog, repurposing our articles to consistently deliver a message to our community is a strategy we’ve been working on lately.
 This is mainly a way for us to reinforce our message and keep constantly in touch with our members.

 3. Organizing and hosting regular events (Tuesday after-work drinks, language exchange meetups, and other huge national day parties)

-5. Social Media management and marketing strategy review + fixing technical issues within our website.
+4. Social Media management and marketing strategy review + fixing technical issues on our website.

 Since life isn’t only about work or business, we’ve been enjoying Paris.
 One of the things I enjoy doing in Paris is flâneuring around.
 Picnics, cafés, eating out with friends in different places (from haute-cuisine temples to all-day cafés, eccentric wine bars, vintage bistros and the new “bistronomiques” serving affordable modern cuisine in a casual setting).
 Live music or dance performances are just some of the ways to enjoy life in Paris.
 That’s exactly what I’ve been doing over the last three months.

 At Expats Paris, we tend to believe that beyond 5 hours of work, it’s difficult to be productive.
 After having checked out all the tasks written on my to-do list, I easily get taken away by a few “unproductive” activities like reading news websites (that don’t actually have any news on them, but rather and mainly opinions because, it seems like, nowadays, everyone has an opinion and this becomes fatiguing after a while.
 In this world of mass communication, social media and instant messaging, we all seem prepared to share our opinions on almost any subject.
 It sometimes gives me a feeling of being in a room where everyone’s talking but no-one’s listening), checking social media, texting or Direct Messaging or eating snacks.